 - Place them into the bowl of your kitchen mixer.
-You can do this with hand beaters I'm guessing, but mama ain't got time to make 60 cookies that way.
-Add the vanilla bean paste (not liquid extract, but paste, available from the supermarkeand cream for 1 minute on a high speed.
+Add the vanilla bean paste and cream for 1 minute on a high speed.
 I use my whisk attachment and cream on speed 6 on a Kitchenaid.

 - Use a spatula to wipe down the bowl edges, making sure there’s no rogue butter or sugar there.
 Cream for another minute.
 The mixture, while the whisk attachment is whisking through it, should look like a light coloured cookie batter already.
 The whisk should leave tracks.

-- If you live in a hot climate or a summery one (I tested this in the depths of winteconsider transferring the vegan butter mixture to the fridge while you weigh the flours out.
+- If you live in a hot climate or a summery one (I tested this in the depths of winter) consider transferring the vegan butter mixture to the fridge while you weigh the flours out.

 - Weigh the flours, baking powder and salt into a small bowl.
 Use a clean, dry whisk to thoroughly combine.

 - Remove the butter mixture from the fridge, and measure out the COLD soy milk.
-I use soy milk (Bonsoy branbecause it's the creamiest, most readily available plant milk, in my opinion.
-It's also smooth, plain in flavour, and has a decent fat content.
-I haven't tried the cookies with anything else - let me know if you do.
+I use soy milk.
 Mix the soy milk into the butter mixture until the edges pull away from the bowl.

 - Add the flour mixture to the butter, ensuring you get every little bit.
 Even 5g deviation in these cookies makes a huge difference.
-Use a spoon to mix and mix and mix until the cookie dough comes together and is just too wet to handle.
+Use a spoon to mix until the cookie dough comes together and is just too wet to handle.
 Make sure you scrape up every bit of flour from the sides of the bowl.

-- I like to transfer the cookie dough back into the flour bowl (which is small and fridge friendland cover it to refrigerate overnight.
+- I like to transfer the cookie dough back into the flour bowl (which is small and fridge friendly) and cover it to refrigerate overnight.
 Anecdotally, I found that the vegan chocolate looks prettier and melts more dramatically if you mix it into the cold dough, just before cooking.

-- Chop the chocolate (texturally and visually far more interestinand stir through the cookie dough.
+- Chop the chocolate (texturally and visually far more interesting) and stir through the cookie dough.
 Anedotally, I have found that putting the oven tray into the freezer for 10 or so minutes before use can help stop excess cookie spread.

 - I recommend cooking 1 cookie solo first, just to check that the cookie is exactly what you want.
 This way, you can easily adjust and proceed.
 If the cookie is flat, see the flat troubleshooting section, and if you tick everything off, add 5g extra tapioca flour.
 To address a puffy cookie with no spread, add 1 extra teaspoon soy milk, and bake off another cookie.

-- If all systems are go, place 4 1 tablespoon blobs of cookie dough evenly across the tray.
-They will have shaggy edges (you can't roll this dough with your handbut thats fine.
+- If you're happy with the cookie consistency, place 4 X 1 tablespoon balls of cookie dough evenly across the tray.
+They will have shaggy edges (you can't roll this dough with your hand) but thats fine.
 Put them in the oven for 10 minutes.
 When you open the door, they should have spread and puffed up.
 Gently bang the tray on the oven rack to release the gas in the cookies and create rippled surfaces.
-Cook them a little longer if they need darkening - only 1-2 minutes, so they're still crispy inside.
+Cook them a little longer if they need darkening – only 1-2 minutes, so they're still crispy inside.